Walexxyy1/TestPushingToRepo/README.md

 In the root directory of the application, make sure to add the Web.config file that contains settings and configurations for the application.

 ## Running The App
-Click on the play button of the visual studio
+Build the application and run it on visual studio

 ## Table of Contents